Law of India: Nationality law

 Nationality law or citizenship law is mainly codified in the Constitution of India and the Citizenship Act of 1955.
 Although the Constitution of India bars multiple citizenship, the Parliament of India passed on 7 January 2004, a law creating a new form of very limited dual nationality called Overseas Citizenship of India.
 Overseas citizens of India have no form of political rights or participation in the government, however, and there are no plans to issue to overseas citizens any form of Indian passport.

 Law enforcement

 Law enforcement in India is undertaken by numerous law enforcement agencies.
 Like many federal structures, the nature of the Constitution of India mandates law and order as a subject of the state, therefore the bulk of the policing lies with the respective states and territories of India.

 At the federal level, the many agencies are part of the Union Ministry of Home Affairs, and support the states in their duties.
 Larger cities also operate metropolitan police forces, under respective state governments.
 All senior police officers in the state police forces, as well as those in the federal agencies, are members of the Indian Police Service (IPS) and Indian Revenue Service (IRS), two of the several kinds of civil services.
 They are recruited by the Union Public Service Commission.

 Police Force

+Primary law enforcement is done by state and UT police—28 state police forces and 8 UT police forces.
+State agencies like forest, excise, and motor vehicles departments also carry out law enforcement.